kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 The second is delivery time.
 Mail can take hours to get delivered, and it is Google's fault.

-The headers tell me it is Google's fault.
+I know it is Google's fault because the email headers identify the source of the lag to be Google's mail servers.
 Here's an example of a delayed email, parsed by Google's [header analyzer](https://toolbox.googleapps.com/apps/messageheader/):

 <a href="/gmail_leg_full.jpg"><img src="/gmail_lag_small.jpg"></a>

-The email was important enough that I had to get on the phone with the sender.
+This particular email was important enough that I had to get on the phone with the sender.
 He forwarded 4 additional copies (!) that also had 2 hour delays on them.
 For people who live on email, this is unacceptable.

-Another example: at [GiftRocket](http://www.giftrocket.com), we do some team discussions over email.
-When lag happens, responses to a thread come in out of order and make participation difficult.
+This sort of thing leads to all sorts of problems.
+For example, at [GiftRocket](http://www.giftrocket.com), we do team discussions over email.
+When lag happens duringt hose discussions, responses to a thread arrive out of order and result in confusion about context.

 This issue has happened 2-3 times in the past month.
 When it happens, it affects 20-30% of the emails coming into my inbox.
 Let me know via HN or a comment if you've experienced this too so I have a gauge on how widespread the problem is. \[2\], \[3\]